1st Marine Division Colors Rededication Ceremony

-U.S. Marine Corps Sgt.
-Maj.
-David A. Wilson (right), the sergeant major of 1st Marine Division, poses with former 1st MARDIV sergeants major after the Colors Rededication Ceremony honoring the division's 81st anniversary at Marine Corps Base Camp Pendleton, California, Feb.
+U.S. Marines with 1st Marine Division participate in a ceremony honoring the division’s 81st anniversary at Marine Corps Base Camp Pendleton, California, Feb.
 11, 2021.
 Marines and Sailors of the division, both past and present, participated in the ceremony celebrating the oldest, largest and most decorated division in the Marine Corps.
-(U.S. Marine Corps photo by Sgt.
-Jailine L. AliceaSantiago)
+(U.S. Marine Corps video by Sgt.
+Destiny Dempsey)

 |Date Taken: